IAPA calls for entries for 2019 Excellence in Journalism awards

 Entries in 13 award categories are open to journalists from the Americas including the Caribbean; and Spain.
 Participants need not belong to IAPA.

 "In October we had an extraordinary awards ceremony during IAPA's 74th General Assembly in Salta, Argentina.
 This is one of the most important programs with which the IAPA contributes to upholding the tradition of good journalism in our continent, so diverse and abundant in talent," declared Marcel Granier, president of RCTV, Caracas, Venezuela, who chairs the organization's Awards Committee.

 Prospective applicants should consult the Rules to learn the requirements.
 The deadline for submissions is January 30, 2019.

 Entries may be uploaded to here.

-An adjudication panel made up of members of the IAPA's Awards Committee will choose the winner in each of the categories.
-Each first prize amounts to $2,000.
-The awards presentation ceremony will be held in October 2018 during the IAPA's 74th General Assembly in Salta, Argentina.
+A jury made up of members of IAPA's Awards Committee will choose the winner in each of the categories.
+The first prize consists of $2,000.
+The awards ceremony will be held in October 2019 during IAPA's 75th General Assembly in Miami, Florida.

-In addition to the 13 categories the IAPA awards the Press Freedom Grand Prize to a person or organization with significant achievements in favor of this cause.
+Each year the IAPA awards the Press Freedom Grand Prize to a person or organization with significant achievements in support of this cause.